-- (1) If a municipal council has more than nine members, its executive mayor- - (a) must appoint a mayoral committee from among the councillors to assist the executive mayor; - (b) may delegate specific responsibilities to each member of the committee; - (c) may delegate any of the executive mayor's powers to the respective members; and - (d) may dismiss a member of the mayoral committee. - (2) The mayoral committee must consist of the deputy executive mayor (if any) and as many councillors as may be necessary for effective and efficient government, provided that no more than 20 per cent of the councillors or 10 councillors, whichever is the least, are appointed. - (3) Those of the executive mayor's powers and functions as may be designated by the municipal council, must be exercised and performed by the executive mayor together with the other members of the mayoral committee. - (4) The members of a mayoral committee remain in office subject to subsection (5) and section (5) and (5) are section (5) and section (5) and section (5) and (5) are section (5) and section (5) and section (5) and (5) are section (5) - (5) If the executive mayor vacates office, the mayoral committee appointed by that executive mayor dissolves.
+- (1) If a municipal council has more than nine members, its executive mayor- - (a) must appoint a mayoral committee from among the councillors to assist the executive mayor; - (b) may delegate specific responsibilities to each member of the committee; - (c) may delegate any of the executive mayor's powers to the respective members; and - (d) may dismiss a member of the mayoral committee. - (2) The mayoral committee must consist of the deputy executive mayor (if any) and as many councillors as may be necessary for effective and efficient government, provided that no more than 20 per cent of the councillors or 10 councillors, whichever is the least, are appointed. - (3) Those of the executive mayor's powers and functions as may be designated by the municipal council, must be exercised and performed by the executive mayor together with the other members of the mayoral committee. - (4) The members of a mayoral committee remain in office subject to subsection (5) and section 26, for the term of the executive mayor who appointed them. - (5) If the executive mayor vacates office, the mayoral committee appointed by that executive mayor dissolves.